 Knox-Box products can now be ordered online at www.knoxbox.com.

-- 3200 Series Knox-Box is the smallest model approved for commercial use, but the selected Knox-Box must be large enough to accomodate all keys and magnetic cards necessary for Fire Department access to all areas of the building;
+- 3200 Series Knox-Box is the smallest model approved for commercial use, but the selected Knox-Box must be large enough to accommodate all keys and magnetic cards necessary for Fire Department access to all areas of the building;

 - "Tamper-switch" is optional;